 Our principal sources of liquidity are our cash and cash equivalents, cash flow generated from operations and, to a much lesser extent, capital markets and borrowings.
-Our future working capital requirements and capital expenditures may increase to support investment in product innovations and growth opportunities or to acquire or invest in complementary businesses, products, services, and technologies.
+Our future working capital requirements and capital expenditures may increase to support investments in product innovations and growth opportunities or to acquire or invest in complementary businesses, products, services, and technologies.
+The future impact of COVID-19 cannot be predicted with certainty and may increase our costs of capital and otherwise adversely affect our business, results of operations, financial conditions and liquidity.

-In May 2018, the Board of Directors recommended that the Company pay CHF 110.7 million (\$115.7 million based on the exchange rate on March 31, 2018) in cash dividends for fiscal year 2018.
-In fiscal year 2018, we paid a cash dividend of CHF100.0 million (U.S. Dollar amount of \$104.2 million) out of retained earnings.
-During fiscal year 2017, we paid a cash dividend of CHF 90.2 million (U.S. Dollar amount of \$93.1 million) out of retained earnings.
-During fiscal year 2016, we paid a cash dividend of CHF 83.1 million (U.S. Dollar amount of \$85.9 million) out of retained earnings.
+In May 2020, the Board of Directors recommended that we pay cash dividends for fiscal year 2020 of CHF 134.0 million (\$138.7 million based on the exchange rate on March 31, 2020).
+In fiscal year 2020, we paid a cash dividend of CHF 121.8 million (U.S. Dollar amount of \$124.2 million) out of fiscal year 2019 retained earnings.
+In fiscal year 2019, we paid a cash dividend of CHF 110.7 million (U.S. Dollar amount of \$114.0 million) out of fiscal year 2018 retained earnings.
+In fiscal year 2018, we paid a cash dividend of CHF 100.0 million (U.S. Dollar amount of \$104.2 million) out of fiscal year 2017 retained earnings.